ThreatDataScience/blast3r/readme.txt

-                                          for peers (default: 30000) --ttorrent-sleep-count (-tsc) N        : The number of times to let ttorrent sleep to find peers before moving on (default: 3) --ttorrent-sleep-peer-count (-tspc) N  : The minimum nuber of peers for ttorrent to have before not sleeping.
+                                          for peers (default: 30000) --ttorrent-sleep-count (-tsc) N        : The number of times to let ttorrent sleep to find peers before moving on to the next method of peer discovery (default: 3) --ttorrent-sleep-peer-count (-tspc) N  : The minimum number of peers for ttorrent to have before continuing
-                                          (default: 1)
- --user-agent VAL                       : The user agent to use while accessing
-                                          strike and torrage (default:
+                                          without using namp. (default: 1) --user-agent VAL                       : The user agent to use while accessing strike and torrage (default:
                                           Mozilla/5.0 (Macintosh; U; Intel Mac